Kennedy Bay (Harataunga)

 Mercury Islands (Iles d'Haussez)

-The Mercury Islands were named by Captain James Cook because of their proximity to the place where he observed the transit of the planet Mercury in 1769.
+The Mercury Islands were named by Lieutenant James Cook because of their proximity to the place where he observed the transit of the planet Mercury in 1769.
 In 1827 they were named Iles d’Haussez by French explorer Dumont d’Urville.
 The group consists of seven islands within a rectangle 18 km by 10 km.
 The four larger ones, in order of declining size, are: Great Mercury Island (Ahuahu), Red Mercury Island (Whakau), Kawhitu or Stanley Island, and Double Island (Moturehu).
 The three smaller ones are Atiu or Middle Island, Green and Korapuki islands.

 Ahuahu was occupied by both early Māori and Pākehā.
 The local tribes are Ngāti Hei and Ngāti Karaua.